Written by

 Turnover destroys profitability

-Contact centers lose 30–45% of agents each year.
-Replacing one agent costs about $10,000 to $20,000 in hiring, onboarding, and lost productivity.
-Strong, consistent coaching helps reduce this churn and keeps agents engaged longer.
+Contact centers lose 30-45% of their agents every year, and replacing a single agent costs anywhere from $10,000 to $20,000 in hiring, onboarding, and lost productivity.

 Customer expectations are higher than ever